apache/flink/docs/dev/table/connect.zh.md

   'format.field-delimiter' = ';',         -- optional: field delimiter character (',' by default)
   'format.line-delimiter' = '\r\n',       -- optional: line delimiter ("\n" by default; otherwise
                                           -- "\r" or "\r\n" are allowed)
+  'format.disable-quote-character' = true,-- optional: disabled quote character for enclosing field values (false by default)
-  'format.quote-character' = '''',        -- optional: quote character for enclosing field values ('"' by default)
+                                          -- if true, format.quote-character can not be set 'format.quote-character' = '''',        -- optional: quote character for enclosing field values ('"' by default)
   'format.allow-comments' = true,         -- optional: ignores comment lines that start with "#"
                                           -- (disabled by default);